-SIDELETTERS (continued):
+SIDELETTERS (continued) :

-- Special Conditions for Long-Form Television Motion Pictures (Including Movies-of-the-Week, Mini-Series and Two (2) Hour Pilots for Which No Commitment for a Series Exists at the Time of the Pilot Order) 130 - Made-For-Home Video Productions - Productions Made for Basic Cable - Sideletter to the Producer-IATSE Basic Agreement re Productions Made for New Media 144
+- Special Conditions for Long-Form Television Motion Pictures (Including Movies-of-the-Week, Mini-Series and Two (2) Hour Pilots for Which No Commitment for a Series Exists at the Time of the Pilot Order)129 - Made-For-Home Video Productions141 - Productions Made for Basic Cable142 - Sideletter to the Producer-IATSE Basic Agreement re Productions Made for New Media143 - Exhibit 1 - Productions Made for New Media 144 Appendix A - High Budget SVOD Programs Terms and Conditions Appendix B - Local 728 (Lighting Technicians) Rate Schedule - High Budget SVOD Programs

-AGREEMENT OF AUGUST 1, 2018 BETWEEN PRODUCER AND I.A.T.S.E. & M.P.T.A.A.C.
-AND LOCAL #728 THEREOF
+AGREEMENT OF AUGUST 1, 2021 BETWEEN PRODUCER AND I.A.T.S.E. & M.P.T.A.A.C.
+AND LOCAL 728 THEREOF

-THIS AGREEMENT, executed as of August 1, 2018 between the International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artists and Allied Crafts of the United States, its Territories and Canada (hereinafter referred to as the "IATSE") and the
+THIS AGREEMENT, executed as of August 1, 2021 between the International Alliance of Theatrical Stage Employees and Moving Picture Technicians, Artists and Allied Crafts of the United States, its Territories and Canada (hereinafter referred to as the "IATSE") and the

-STUDIO ELECTRICAL LIGHTING TECHNICIANS, LOCAL #728
+STUDIO ELECTRICAL LIGHTING TECHNICIANS, LOCAL 728